maripasa/computer-lab-exercise-lists/README.md

 ## Folder Structure

 In this repository, I've organized the exercises into folders, each dedicated to a specific C language programming lab exercise list.

-Within each folder, you'll find a document listing the problems for that session.
-Additionally, there are separate documents that provide the answers for each individual problem.
+Within each folder, you'll find a document listing the problems for that session followed by separate documents that provide the answers for each individual problem.
+Additionally, there is a folder containing codes used in the classes that are not part of assignments, each named and dated (DD/MM/YY).

 The structure is designed to make it easy for you to navigate through the exercises and locate the problems and their corresponding solutions efficiently.
 This organization ensures a clear separation between the problem statements and the solutions, enhancing the learning experience and promoting better code management.